 Meticulously organized junior Mechanical Engineer with a head for data assimilation and research methodologies to spearhead innovative product design and development.
 Skilled in machine and firmware coding with a strong theoretical foundation in engineering mechanics of adhesive bonding, brazing, soldering, and welding materials.
 Currently pursuing the Fundamentals of Engineering Exam.

-.
-Technically orientated Mechanical Engineer with over six years experience in reliability and maintenance activities within a cleanroom environment.
-Highly adept with mechanic supporting sanitation systems and equipment.
-Completed a Masters Degree in Thermodynamics and holds a Professional Engineering license.
+Technically orientated Mechanical Engineer with over six years of experience in reliability and maintenance activities within a clean room environment.
+Highly adept with mechanics supporting sanitation systems and equipment.
+Completed a Masters's Degree in Thermodynamics and holds a Professional Engineering license.

 Career Summary 3

 Accomplished, project-focused Mechanical Engineer with more than twelve years of experience in program and project management from prototype to commercialization and a guru in Stage-Gate.
 Recognized for valuable contributions in product improvements and efficiencies, resulting in a 90% FDA approval rate for the company.
 Certified Project Management Professional with uninterrupted Professional Engineer status.

 Mechanical Engineer Job Descriptions & Examples

 The career progression of a Mechanical Engineer is depicted by various stages which provides standardization to job titles and experience levels

 A Mechanical Engineer Stage I (0-2 Years’ Experience) may:

 - Design product concepts, build prototypes and conduct testing and validation on Class I medical devices